gregarious/lilypad-plea/README.md

 # Lilypad PLEA

-A single-page app for Lilypad at Pace.
+A single-page app for Lilypad at PLEA.

 ## Installation (for dev machines)